matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ```

 - **Change Fail Percentage**: High [Inventory](#inventory) and [Overprocessing](#overprocessing) are correlated with higher failure rates.
 Low performers suffer a failure rate of ~40%, whereas Elite performers maintain a rate of ~5%.
 Simply put, holding [Inventory](#inventory) and relying on manual [Motion](#motion) makes you 8 times more likely to fail.
 - **Failed Deployment Recovery Time**: When [Defects](#defects) do occur, the ability to recover is defined by how much waste is in the system.
 Elite performers recover in less than one hour, while Low performers take between one week and one month.
-This 2,293x difference highlights that waste doesn't just cause failures; it prevents recovery.
+This 2,293 times difference highlights that waste doesn't just cause failures; it prevents recovery.

 #### The Multiplier